aellerton/proxyhelper/README.md

-# Proxy Helpers
+# Proxy Helper

-Small Windows console program to auto-detect the current HTTP proxy (if any) and display on the console.
+A small Windows console program to auto-detect the current HTTP proxy (if any) and display settings needed for various programs.

-Useful for generating settings for command-line programs like curl, npm, pip, etc.
+This should be useful developers behind corporate proxies that need to use curl, httpie, NPM, pip, etc.

-In cygwin, git-bash or msys2:
+In a bash-like shell (e.g. cygwin, git-bash or msys2):

 ```
 $ ./proxyhelper --help